BenDQL/CCS_Blog/posts/week3-blog-post.md

 }
 ```

-I aslo create a `function` to calculate the maximum radius of circle to be drawn on the canvas, which will be used in the `sketch.js`.
+I aslo create a custom function called `calculateMaxRadius` to calculate the maximum radius of circle to be drawn on the canvas, which will be used in the `sketch.js`.

 ```js
 // Calculate the max radius to draw according to width & height